-The Lightning Deals program isn’t exclusive to Prime, but Prime members have something called Prime Early Access.
+The Lightning Deals program isn’t exclusive to Prime, but Amazon Prime members have something called Prime Early Access.
 This lets you get a 30-minute head start on most (but not all) Lightning Deals, which is great because these deals sell out surprisingly fast.
 Visit the Lightning Deals page to see what’s available at any time.

-Prime members are also eligible to participate on Prime Day, which is an annual event where thousands of items across the entire site are marked down.
+Amazon Prime members are also eligible to participate on Prime Day, which is an annual event where thousands of items across the entire site are marked down.
 If you’ve been thinking of buying an Amazon device, Prime Day is the best day for it.
-Check out the best Prime Day deals, or read more about it in our in-depth look at Amazon Prime Day.
+Check out the best Prime Day deals, or read more in our in-depth look at Amazon Prime Day.

 What Do You Get With Amazon Prime?